tucher/JsonFusion/README.md

 - Designed for C++23 aggregates (POD-like structs).
 Classes with custom constructors, virtual methods, etc. are not automatically reflectable
 - Relies on PFR; a few exotic compilers/ABIs may not be supported.
 - **`THIS IS NOT A JSON DOM LIBRARY.`** It shines when you have a known schema and want to map JSON directly from/into C++ types; if you need a generic JSON tree and ad-hoc editing, JsonFusion is not the right tool; consider using it alongside a DOM library.
+- **Floating-point numbers handling**: JsonFusion uses an in-house constexpr-compatible FP parser/serializer by default (`JSONFUSION_FP_BACKEND=0`).
+While tested for correctness and sufficient for typical use cases, it is not as precise or fast as state-of-the-art implementations like fast_float.
+For applications with extreme FP requirements, the backend is swappable—see [docs/FP_BACKEND_ARCHITECTURE.md](docs/FP_BACKEND_ARCHITECTURE.md) for details on alternative backends or implementing custom FP handling.